electrikmilk/cherrilang.org/language/index.md

 Then move the binary to `/usr/local/bin` or execute it in the directory you extracted it to.

 {: .warning }
 You will likely need to allow the binary to run with Gatekeeper.
-If it gives you too much trouble, build from source.
+If it gives you too much trouble, build from source using the instructions below.

 {: .note }
 **The official releases are compiled for the arm64 and x86_64 macOS platform only.** [Why?](https://github.com/electrikmilk/cherri/wiki/Why-macOS-only%3F)